mirailabs/build-a-microcloud/README.md

-# Build a (mini) cloud
+# Build a (micro) cloud

-Resources to build your own miniclouds!
+Resources to build your own microclouds!